geek-prateek/CareerConnect/README.md

 5. Open your browser and visit http://localhost:3000 to access CareerConnect.

 ## Credits

-   **Prateek Kumar** (ReactJS Developer) - Your role in the development of CareerConnect.
+1. Developed by **Prateek Kumar** (ReactJS Developer)
-   **Cloud Counselage:** (IT & Management Consulting) - Acknowledgment and thanks to Cloud Counselage for providing the internship opportunity and support.
+2. **Cloud Counselage:** (IT & Management Consulting) - Acknowledgment and thanks to Cloud Counselage for providing the internship opportunity and support.
-   **Open-Source Community:** We thank the open-source community for their contributions, feedback, and support.
+3. **Open-Source Community:** We thank the open-source community for their contributions, feedback, and support.

 If we've missed anyone, please accept our apologies, and know that your contributions are greatly appreciated.